Trench-foot/SPT-Dynamic-Goons/README.md

 ## Rotation

-On server start, the mod will evaluates whether the Goons should rotate based on how long they’ve stayed on their current map.
-The rotation chance increases as they approach their rotation time limit and is capped at 100%.
+In base SPT, the Goons have a static 35% spawn chance per raid on their designated maps.
+However, this mod implements a rotation mechanic that simulates the Goons traveling through four maps: Customs, Woods, Shoreline, and Lighthouse.
+By default, the Goons typically stay on a single map for approximately 3 hours.
+Their spawn chances are adjusted to reflect their current location.
+For example, if they are on Customs then their spawn chance will be 30% (Configurable) on Customs, and 0% on other maps.

-By default, the Goons will typically stay on a map for roughly 3 hours.
+Rotations occur only at server start or after completing a raid.
+At these points, the mod evaluates whether the Goons should rotate to a new map, with the rotation chance increasing the longer they’ve stayed on their current map.
+This chance grows over time and is capped at 100%, ensuring they eventually move.

-Rotations only happen at the **server start** or **end of raid**.
+This is meant to simulate their behavior on live EFT.

 ## Credits
 - Chomp for providing mod examples.